rgomide/react-native-web-lessons/04-building-reusable-components/README.md

 ## Parent-child relationships

 The reusable components could be created inside [src/components](src/components/) directory.
+The idea is create a single component that could reused in any screen.